b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 After installing BusyBox, you can run ash by invoking `busybox ash`
 ```

 - The Debian Almquist shell (dash), a fork of ash that was created in 1997.
-It was designed to be POSIX-compliant and more portable than ash.
-It is the default shell in Ubuntu Linux and other Debian-based systems.
+It was designed to be POSIX-
+  compliant and more portable than ash.
+It is the default shell in Ubuntu Linux and other Debian-based
+  systems.
 - The Korn shell (ksh), written by David Korn in 1983.
-It was a powerful and versatile shell that combined the features of the Bourne shell and the C shell.
-It added features such as arrays, arithmetic expressions, aliases, built-in commands, and improved scripting capabilities.
-It was the default shell in some commercial UNIX systems, such as AIX and Solaris.
-An implementation of the Korn shell is installable from the Termux repository with the following:
+It was a powerful and versatile shell that
+  combined the features of the Bourne shell and the C shell.
+It added features such as arrays,
+  arithmetic expressions, aliases, built-in commands, and improved scripting capabilities.
+It was the
+  default shell in some commercial UNIX systems, such as AIX and Solaris.
+An implementation of the Korn
+   shell is installable from the Termux repository with the following:

 ```zsh
 pkg install loksh
 ```

 - The MirBSD Korn shell (mksh), a fork of ksh that was created in 2002.
-It was a modern and lightweight shell that was compatible with ksh and POSIX.
+It was a modern and lightweight
+  shell that was compatible with ksh and POSIX.
 It was the default shell in MirOS BSD and Android.
 - The Public Domain Korn shell (pdksh), a clone of ksh that was created in 1989.
-It was a free and open source shell that was compatible with ksh and POSIX.
-It was the default shell in some BSD systems and Linux distributions, such as OpenBSD and Slackware.
+It was a free and open
+  source shell that was compatible with ksh and POSIX.
+It was the default shell in some BSD systems and
+  Linux distributions, such as OpenBSD and Slackware.
 - The Z shell (zsh), written by Paul Falstad in 1990.
-It was a hybrid shell that combined the features of the Korn shell and the C shell.
-It added features such as extended globbing, spelling correction, command completion, command history, and customizable prompts.
-It was a popular shell among advanced users and developers.
+It was a hybrid shell that combined the features
+  of the Korn shell and the C shell.
+It added features such as extended globbing, spelling correction,
+  command completion, command history, and customizable prompts.
+It was a popular shell among advanced
+  users and developers.
 - The Bourne-Again shell (bash), written by Brian Fox in 1989.
-It was a free and open source shell that was compatible with the Bourne shell and POSIX.
-It added features such as command completion, command history, job control, and improved scripting capabilities.
-It was the default shell in most Linux distributions and macOS.
+It was a free and open source shell that
+  was compatible with the Bourne shell and POSIX.
+It added features such as command completion, command
+  history, job control, and improved scripting capabilities.
+It was the default shell in most Linux
+  distributions and macOS.
 - The Restricted Bourne-Again shell (rbash), a restricted version of bash that was created in 1994.
+It
-It was a shell that limited the user's actions, such as changing directories, setting environment variables, and executing commands.
-It was used for security purposes, such as creating restricted accounts and chroot environments.
+  was a shell that limited the user's actions, such as changing directories, setting environment
+  variables, and executing commands.
+It was used for security purposes, such as creating restricted
+  accounts and chroot environments.

 ## The C Shell and its Variants